wireapp/wire-docs/src/how-to/install/helm-prod.rst

 How to download charts for Helm 3 in an offline environment
 -----------------------------------------------------------
-If you are using the approach of the offline environment described in wire-server-deploy-networkless/vpc/README.md, with an 'assethost', that assethost will have a copy of the charts available from helm.<domainname>. to download them on the admin host, and prepare them for installation:
+If you are using the approach of the offline environment described in wire-server-deploy-networkless/vpc/README.md, with an 'assethost', that assethost will have a copy of the charts available from Helm.<domainname>. to download them on the admin host, and prepare them for installation:

 .. code:: shell